Improved bounds on the cop number when forbidding a minor: Notation

 We use the convention that the length of a path or a cycle is the number of edges it contains.
 For non-empty paths this is the number of vertices minus 1; for cycles this is exactly the number of vertices.
 A path may have length 0, whereas a cycle necessarily has length at least 3.
 When a $u-v$ path has length 1, we will often write it simply as the edge $uv$ to simplify notation.
 The \emph{end vertices} of a path are its first and last vertices (given some arbitrary orientation of the path).
 In general, our cycles will have a clearly defined \emph{root} vertex; we will say the \emph{end vertices} of the cycle to be this root.
 We say the \emph{interior} of a path or a cycle is its set of vertices except for the end vertices.
 Given a non-empty $x-y$ path (or $x$-rooted cycle, if $x=y$) $P$ and $z\in V(P)$, write $P[x,z]$ for the subpath of $P$ with ends $x$ and $z$, and $P[z,y]$ analogously.
 If $P_1$ and $P_2$ are internally-disjoint, respectively $x-y$ and $y-z$ paths, then we write $P_1\oplus P_2$ for their concatenation; this is also a path except when $x=z$ in which case it is an $x$-rooted cycle.
 For convenience, we write $\emptyset$ for the empty path.

-Given an $x-y$ path $P$, we say $\{X_i\}_{i\in I}$, a family of subsets of vertices of $P$, is \emph{non-intertwined} if there do not exist distinct $i,j\in I$ and three distinct vertices $a_1,a_2\in X_i$, $b\in X_j$ such that these vertices appear in the order $a_1-b-a_2$ in $P$.
+Given an $x-y$ path $P$, we say $\{X_i\}_{i\in I}$, a family of subsets of vertices of $P$, is \emph{non-intertwined} if there do not exist distinct $i,j\in I$ and three distinct vertices $a_1,a_2\in X_i$, $b\in X_j$ such that these vertices appear in the order $a_1-b-a_2$ in $P$ (perhaps with additional vertices in between).
 If $P$ is an $x$-rooted cycle such that the neighbours of $x$ in the cycle are $y,z$, then we say $\{X_i\}_{i\in I}$, a family of subsets of vertices of $P$, is non-intertwined if it is is a non-intertwined family of subsets of the path $P-xy$ or of the path $P-xz$.